 Another largest of something in the world, this one is the largest structure in the shape of a star.
 Outside of Ashgabat, it’s built in the Kopetdag Mountains very close to the Iranian border.
 The only way to get there is by doing a section of the Walk of Health, which stretches 28km from Ashgabat, but sadly the section near the TV tower is almost always closed.
 Get a glimpse at it during our Central Asia Summer Tour.

 Alem Centre “Wheel of Enlightenment” in Ashgabat

 Completed in 2015, the Yyldiz Hotel is by far the best hotel in Ashgabat.
 Built to resemble the shape of the Burj Al Arab, the glittering white and gold tear-shaped building sits on top of a hill on the edge of Ashgabat, giving great views over the city, especially from the restaurant on the 18th floor which we visit on almost all tours.
-The entire hotel is extravagantly luxurious, from the chandelier in the lobby, to the sparkly lifts, to the private room in the restaurant.
-Conveniently though, they of course can’t acknowledge the black market, so prices in the restaurant aren’t that much different to other restaurants, but you can have crocodile, bear and chicken carpaccio.
+The entire hotel is extravagantly luxurious, from the chandelier in the lobby to the sparkly lifts, to the private room in the restaurant.
+Conveniently though, they, of course, can’t acknowledge the black market, so prices in the restaurant aren’t that much different from other restaurants, but you can have crocodile, bear and chicken carpaccio.
 Sample these and numerous other fine dining delights on our Turkmenistan Easter tour.

 Ashgabat International Airport